Nonprofits reveal $180M of recent MacKenzie Scott donations

 MacKenzie Scott, who has given at least $8 billion in the past two years to mostly small nonprofits that serve people in need, used to release posts on Medium about her gifts and who got them.
-Then Scott stopped naming names.
+Then the Seattle resident stopped naming names.
 She announced in December that more focus should be on the nonprofits.

 “I want to let each of these incredible teams speak for themselves first if they choose,” she wrote, prompting some philanthropy experts to suggest that her approach contributed to the lack of transparency in philanthropic giving.